1. What is the GED® test?

-Candidates who pass the test are given a State of Florida High School Diploma and an Official Transcript that lists GED® test scores.
-Scores are typically available within 6-8 weeks after the test date.
-With the 2014 Test Series, results are available much quicker.
+Candidates who pass the test are given a State of Florida High School Diploma and an official transcript that lists GED® test scores.

 Nearly all United States colleges and universities accept the GED® diploma as an equivalency credential.
 GED® Tests cannot be used as a substitute for placement or admissions tests.
 To determine if a particular branch of the military will accept the GED® diploma, it is recommended that the examinee contact his/her local recruiting office.

 21. Are there special accommodations for people with disabilities and/or special needs?

 Available accommodations include: 25%, 50%, and 100% extended time, stop-the-clock breaks, private room, calculator, scribe, reader, Braille, etc. In addition, development is underway for screen reading software to be available for blind test-takers, and zoom/magnification will be available for low-vision test-takers.